-This LPS post is by Ryan McKenney, a 2L student at Vanderbilt Law School.
+This LPS post is by Ryan McKenney, Vanderbilt Law School class of 2019.

 I am a Bob Dylan fanatic.
 I have seen the man in concert 22 times and I have only been alive for 24 years.
 His music, lyrics, and role as a cultural icon have shaped so much of the way I think about the world and process my emotions.
 One of my favorite lyrics is from one of his least heralded songs, “Where are You Tonight?” a 1978 gem.
 The lyric reads “I fought with my twin, that enemy within / ‘Till both of us fell by the way / Horseplay and disease are killing me by degrees / While the law looks the other way.”
 Of the many Dylan lyrics about the law, this one stands out to me because it shows the possible futility of the law when it is most needed in addition to offering a poetic glimpse into the battles we do with ourselves and how those skirmishes can tear us down from within.
 For me, law school has been a battle against myself to remain sane, successful, and social while keeping faith in the profession and my ability to make a positive impact on the lives of others in my legal practice.